-PROPERTY OF THE PROPERTY OF TH Astronomy (Grades 8-12) - Sue Rothberg.
+Astronomy (Grades 8-12) - Sue Rothberg.
 Since ancient times, the night sky has fascinated man.
 From streaking meteors flying across the nighttime sky to galaxies spinning on their axis and black holes sucking up matter, the celestial skies challenge astronomers to explore its many secrets.
 Join the astronomy team as they explore the mysteries of the sky.
 With a variety of projects, activities, and experiments, this course will surely inspire you to consider a career in astronomy, at NASA, or even the new Space Force.
 This course counts 1 credit on the high school transcript.
-Textbook: Apologia's Exploring Creation with High School Astronomy Book (new; does not ship until late May) Time: Wednesdays; 8/25-12/15/21 and 1/12-5/4/22; 9:00-10:30 am Cost: \$795; after 7/4 \$ 810; after 8/4 \$825 (includes supplies) Earth Science - GEOLOGY 101 - DIGGING INTO ROCKS!
-(Grades 8-12) - Sue Rothberg.
+Textbook: Apologia's Exploring Creation with High School Astronomy Book

+Time: Wednesdays; 9:00-10:30 am Dates: Fall 8/24-12/14/22 and Spring 1/11-5/3/23 Cost: \$795; 8/1 - \$825 (includes supplies)

+Earth Science - (Grades 8-12) - Sue Rothberg.
 You see...Abe Lincoln's face on the side of a mountain.
 The magnificent Grand Canyon stretching for miles.
 An awesome ancient pyramid in Egypt.
 A geologist sees granite, volcanic rock, limestone, and the Earth over thousands of years.
 In other words, rocks.
 You can't throw a rock without...hitting another rock.
 They're everywhere.
-Rock creates and shapes the Earth's landscape.
+Rock creates and shapes the Farth's landscape.
+It forms our magnificent mountains, shapes the deepest oceans, and cafely the Earth's landscape.
 It forms our magnificent mountains, shapes the deepest oceans, and safely separates us from the boiling magma beneath our feet!
 Water, wind, earthquakes, cold, and heat scour, fracture, move, or melt rock.
 Rock is continuously being changed, rebuilt, or recycled by the forces of the Earth.
-Join our Geology 101 class to dig into rocks!
-You will have fun digging deeper into the mysteries of rocks via science explorations, labs, and projects during this one semester course which counts 1⁄2 credit on the high school transcript.
-No textbook required.
-Time: Wednesdays; 8/25-12/15/21; 1:00-2:30 pm Cost: \$450; after 7/4 \$465; after 8/4 \$495 (includes supplies and lab notebook)

-Earth Science - METEOROLOGY - GONE WITH THE WINDS (Grades 8-12) - Sue Rothberg.
-Grab your umbrella and coat!
+Join Geology 101 class to dig into rocks!
+Then, in the spring semester, grab your umbrella and coat!
 We are heading out into the weather!
 What do ice storms, hail, tornadoes, flash floods, and a hurricane named Harvey have in common?
 They can be scary!
-This one semester course investigates all of these exciting weather phenomena and many more.
+This semester we will investigates these exciting weather phenomena and many more.
 Learn about the water cycle, heat transfer, dew point, clouds, thunderstorms, lightening, tornadoes, and hurricanes.
 Learn the basics of weather map reading and weather forecasting, so that you can better predict the weather!
-With a variety of weather related projects, activities, and experiments, this course will help you to become an amateur meteorologist!
-This course counts 1⁄2 credit on the high school transcript.
-No textbook required.
-Time: Wednesdays; 1/12-5/4/22; 1:00-2:30 pm Cost: \$450; after 7/4 \$465; after 8/4 \$495 (includes supplies and lab notebook) Sign up for both Geology and Meteorology and save.
-Cost: \$875; after 7/4 \$890; after 8/4 \$905 (includes supplies)
+With a variety of weather-related projects, activities, and experiments, this course will help you to become an amateur meteorologist!
+This course counts 1 credit on the high school transcript.
+No textbook required; the cost of the handouts and class materials as well as the lab materials are included in the cost of the course.

+Time: Wednesdays; 1:00-2:30 pm

+Dates: Fall 8/24-12/14/22 and Spring 1/11-5/3/23 Cost: \$795; 8/1 - \$825 (includes supplies and lab notebook) \

-Regular Biology 1 (Grades 8-12) - Cheryl Red - This course (32 weeks) covers most of the biology textbook and provide a hands-on lab experience for most chapters.
+Biology 1 and Honors Biology 1 (Grades 8-12) - Cheryl Red - This course (32-weeks) covers most of the biology textbook and provide a hands-on lab experience for most chapters.
 Students will write formal lab reports.
 This course fills up quickly and is limited to 16 students.
 Cost includes all lab specimens.
 The teacher will administer her own tests, grade homework, and supervise lab experiments.
 The parent should supervise the timely completion of all reading assignments, homework, and preparation for unit tests.
+Those interested in earning honors credit will meet an extra 30 minutes right after class to delve deeper into some subjects.
 This course counts as 1⁄2-credit per semester on the high school transcript.
 Textbook: Apologia Biology (2020 ed.) and lab notebook (available at HEP Bookstore).

-Time: Tuesdays; 8/24-12/14/21 and 1/11-5/2/22; 11:00-1:30 pm Cost: \$895; after 7/4 \$ 910; after 8/4 \$925 (includes supplies)
+Time: Tuesdays; 11:00-2:00 pm Honors Cohort Time: 2:00-2:30 pm Regular Cost: \$950; 8/1 \$980 Honors Cost: \$1050; 8/1 \$1080